 p.
-3: By the way, requiring the grammar to impose a stratified ordering on candidate analyses (for any pair, either they have the same harmony or you know which is more harmonic) is not a logical necessity.
+3: Requiring the grammar to impose a stratified ordering on candidate analyses (for any pair, either they have the same harmony or you know which is more harmonic) is not a logical necessity.
 Consider the following Hasse diagram of candidate harmony according to some hypothetical constraint set: